A Court of Thorns and Roses is coming to TV courtesy of Outlander showrunner Ron Moore

 On March 26, 2021, Maas announced on Instagram that she and Moore will co-adapt the novels for Hulu.
 "So, it's official (and thank you, Josh, for accidentally spilling the beans!): Ron Moore (creator of Outlander and one of my creative idols) and I will co-adapt ACOTAR as a tv show for Hulu!"
 Maas wrote.

 "I'm currently hard at work writing the pilot with Ron (!!!!!), and while there is SO much more news to share with you guys about bringing this series to life, it just feels so great to finally be able to talk about this!" she added.
 "Stay tuned for more details!!"

 With legions of fans as vociferous as Game of Thrones readers, Maas' series is one of the hottest fantasy fiction properties around.
 It began in 2015 with A Court of Thorns and Roses and has since been followed by four more books: A Court of Mist and Fury (2016), A Court of Wings and Ruin (2017), A Court of Frost and Starlight (2018), and A Court of Silver Flames (2021).

-In February, Maas published the most recent book in the series, A Court of Silver Flames, the first official "adult" book (others were qualified as YA or new adult) and the first from Nesta's perspective (Feyre was the narrator in preceding novels).
+In February 2021, Maas published the most recent book in the series, A Court of Silver Flames.
+This is the series' first official "adult" book (others were qualified as young adult or new adult) and the first from Nesta's perspective (Feyre was the narrator in preceding novels).

 More details (including casting and release date) are still to come, but readers can get excited about the magical team of Maas and Moore!